 Hillary describes her counseling style as one of honesty, humor and creativity.
 Hillary see's her role as providing clients with an experience of knowing and understanding themselves better so as to tap into their own wisdom, self compassion and sense of empowerment.
 Hillary's approach is informed by evidence based practices including Cognitive behavioral theory, Dialectical Behavioral Therapy and Mindfulness based Stress Reduction.
 Being trained as a systems thinker, Hillary offers questions and support informed by the impact of social/media pressure, cultural values, family norms and history.
 Hillary also utilizes and honors the interconnectedness of the mind/body/spirit as to give a integrative experience to what works and fits each person's individual experience.

-In addition to a strong and dynamic clinical background, Hillary has extensive experience leading outdoors trips with adolescents and young adults including over 35 multi day and single day outdoor trips across the nation, in California, Upstate New York and Hawaii.
-Hillary holds a bachelors degree in Psychology and minor in outdoor education from the University of Minnesota Duluth.
-Hillary holds a master's degree in counseling psychology from the Institute of Transpersonal Psychology and is a Licensed Marriage and Family Therapist.
+In addition to a strong and dynamic clinical background, Hillary has extensive experience leading outdoor trips with adolescents and young adults including over 35 multi-day and single-day outdoor trips across the nation, in California, Upstate New York and Hawaii.
+Hillary holds a bachelor's degree in psychology and minor in outdoor education from the University of Minnesota Duluth.
+Hillary holds a master's degree in counseling psychology from the Institute of Transpersonal Psychology and is a licensed marriage and family therapist.